-Through creating a transparent, nurturing environment and commitment to education, scholarship and safe, high quality, trauma-informed patient care, we will improve the health and well-being of children and families in North Central Florida and South Georgia by producing physicians who continue to learn and/or lead in whatever setting they choose for their career.
-Our program’s mission aligns with the patient care, research, education, and community service missions of our sponsoring institution.
+Through creating a transparent, nurturing environment and a commitment to education, scholarship and safe, high quality, trauma-informed patient care, we will improve the health and well-being of children and families in North Central Florida and South Georgia by graduating physicians from diverse backgrounds to continue to practice, lead, and serve their communities.

 To provide high quality fellowship training in Child and Adolescent Psychiatry and to provide high quality trauma-informed care to diverse populations through education, resilience, well-being, and scholarship.